CarlyBobak/ANSWERS/README.md

-# ANSWER: Adjustment for Network Spillover in Stepped-Wedge-based Experimental Rollouts and Studies
+# ANSWERS: Adjustment for Network Spillover in Stepped-Wedge-based Experimental Rollouts and Studies

-**ANSWER** is an R-based toolkit for quantifying and adjusting for spillover effects in stepped-wedge clinical trials using physician social networks.
+**ANSWERS** is an R-based toolkit for quantifying and adjusting for spillover effects in stepped-wedge clinical trials using physician social networks.
 It supports network-informed exposure calculation and provides outputs ready for use in regression models that account for contamination due to social proximity.

 This package helps trialists *get ANSWERS* when treatment effects aren't contained by design.